gazebosim/gz-sensors/examples/loop_sensor/README.md

 ```
 /altimeter
+/double
 ```

-Then listen to the data:
+Then listen to the altimeter data:

 ```
 ign topic -e -t /altimeter